chef/chef-web-docs/chef_master/source/chefdk_setup.rst

 =====================================================
 The ChefDK is installed correctly when it is able to use ``knife`` to communicate with the Chef server.

-To verify that the ChefDK can connect to the Chef server:
+To verify that ChefDK can connect to the Chef server:

 #.
 In a command window, navigate to the Chef repository: